factorhouse/kpow-streams-agent/README.md

 StreamsRegistry registry = new StreamsRegistry(props); // The registry instance

-Topology topology = new Topology(); // Your Kafka Streams topology KafkaStreams streams = new KafkaStreams(); // Your Kafka Streams instance
+Topology topology = new Topology(); // Your Kafka Streams topology Properties streamsProps = new Properties(); // Your Kafka Streams config KafkaStreams streams = new KafkaStreams(topology, streamsProps); // Your Kafka Streams instance

-(.register registry streams topology); // Register your Kafka Streams instance with the registry
+registry.register(streams, topology); // Register your Kafka Streams instance with the registry
 ```

 For more information read the [documentation](https://docs.kpow.io/features/kafka-streams)